RiFactor/mosh-react-18-app/Notes/notes.md

 # React 18 Notes

-> _QUESTION -- members of an object are properties or methods (functions) ? correct terminology?_
+> _QUESTION2 -- members of an object are properties or methods (functions) ? correct terminology?_

 <br/>